How to: Use the Server Side Execution Testing Page

 How the Configuration Works

 For this how-to guide, your end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
-In most cases, end-users are the customers using the product. navigates to a front-end module in Express View Express View is how your end-user views you application.
+In most cases, end-users are the customers using the product. navigates to a front-end module in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..
 Your end-user inputs insurance information into the module using Radio Buttons and Text Field components.
 When saved, the module's Plug-In component fires, calling the back-end module:

 1. | The front-end module's radioToSend Radio Buttons component response populates the destinationFieldForRadio Hidden component in the back-end module. |